 The results of DNA testing showed that the yellow T-shirt was conclusively tied to the killer and had not been worn by Dillon.
 Blood on the T-shirt matched the DNA profile of the victim.
 Biological material of another man was discovered on the collar and armpit of the T-shirt, indicating sweat or skin cells from the man who wore the shirt.
 The DNA profile developed from these areas of the shirt excluded both the victim and William Dillon.

 Based on the results of these DNA tests, Dillon was released from prison on November 18, 2008, and his exoneration became official when prosecutors dropped all charges against him on December 10.

-In 2012, the Florida Legislature awarded Dillion $1.3 in compensation and the Florida Clemency Commission also granted him a pardon for a 1981 drug conviction that occurred just before he was arrested for murder.
+In 2012, the Florida Legislature awarded Dillion $1.3 million in compensation and the Florida Clemency Commission also granted him a pardon for a 1981 drug conviction that occurred just before he was arrested for murder.